apache/beam/learning/prompts/code-explanation/java/01_io_kafka.md

                          })
                  );
 ```

-Finally, the pipeline is executed using the `run` method.
+Finally, the `run` method executes the pipeline.

 ```java
          p.run();
 ```